-- on discharge of the Board of Trustees financial decisions to help the committee consider actions and assess year on year progress - the work of the internal auditor; - the work of the external auditor; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor;

+- the work of the external auditor;

+- the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

 The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Resources committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.